BYU-CS-260/react-router/README.md

 6. Deploy your code with Caddy
 Once you have your code working, you will want to deploy it to Caddy so it can be served even after you have stopped your ```npm start``.

-By default, the router will route pages from the root of your server.
-If your reactCLI project is in a subdirectory, you might have noticed that clicking on a router link (like the link to the contact page) sends you to "yourURL/contact" instead of "yourURL/yourProjectDirectory/contact"

-To remedy this, you can use the basename property to specify which directory you would like to route your links from.

-Try editing your router to say `<BrowserRouter basename="/yourProjectDirectory">`

-Now, navigating to the contact page with the router will correctly send you to "yourURL/yourProjectDirectory/contact"

-You can also change your "package.json" file to allow your application to be served from any subdirectory in your domain.
+Change your "package.json" file to allow your application to be served from any subdirectory in your domain.
 Add the following line to the top of your "package.json" file
 ```
   "homepage": ".",